Skip to Content

 Introducing Solid Food

-I have a food blog where I post lots of recipes, so I am pretty obsessed with food.
-I could not wait to introduce Elliot to solid foods!
+I have a food blog where I post lots of recipes, so I could not wait to introduce Elliot to solid foods!
 I had a plan for making a video of every time he tried a new food.
 I was sure he was going to love food since I made sure to eat a wide variety of foods, flavors, and spices when I was pregnant and while I was nursing.

 Right around 6 months we started trying to give Elliot solid food.
 He was ready for it.
 He was always watching us eat, following the fork with his eyes, opening his mouth when I opened my mouth.
 This was going to be so fun!!!